xiyuy98/stat-992-project/README.md

 ### Overall citation trends by year

 We plotted the paper's overall citation trends by year.
 These trends are extracted and plotted based on the inCitation and outCitation networks.
 Notice that instead of plotting the paper's citation frequency, we plot the ratios obtained by dividing the number of papers, which is cited by FDR paper, published in a certain year by the total number of published papers in that year.
+The plot displayed below shows that FDR paper's popularity steadily increases since its publication.

 ![image](/image/citOverYear_total_outCitation_(method2).png)